 Performing A Power Cycle May Stop Your Sony TV From Turning Itself On

-The first thing to do—which incidentally can fix most issues—is to perform a power cycle.
+The first thing to do—which incidentally can fix most issues (even sound not working)—is to perform a power cycle.
 This function is a quick reset and should be the first option when attempting to fix a problem.
 It’s the tried and true “turn it off then back on again” trick, which can be done with the power cord or the remote.

 First, locate the power cord, then unplug it from the wall socket.